Often, we hear that we should avoid all foods with additives and preservatives (aka chemicals).

 Additives and preservatives are used in food production, but they are used at levels that are safe for human consumption.
 Having too much of anything is not good, for example dihydrogen monodioxide (aka water) is harmful in high levels and so too is sodium chloride (aka table salt).

 The only additives for which evidence has shown a link with cancer are nitrites and nitrates, which are used as preservatives in processed meat such as ham, bacon and chorizo.
-Eating processed meat is strongly associated with an increased risk of bowel and stomach cancer (6), (7).
+Eating processed meat has been strongly associated with an increased risk of colorectal cancer (6), (7).
 (Note: The term ‘processed meat’ refers to meat that has been preserved, smoked, cured, salted, or has had chemical preservatives added).

 So, it’s all about the quantity.
 That is why the amount of additives used in food is tightly regulated by the Food Standards Agency.
 Also, any additive must be listed in the ingredients list (in decreasing order of weight) if it performs a function, such as giving food its colour or preserves its shelf life.